Lower Gastrointestinal (GI) Tract X-ray

 Your physician will give you detailed instructions on how to prepare for your lower GI imaging.

-You should inform your physician of any medications you are taking and if you have any allergies, especially to contrast material.
-Also inform your doctor about recent illnesses or other medical conditions.
+Tell your doctor about all the medications you take.
+List any allergies, especially to iodine contrast materials.
+Tell your doctor about recent illnesses or other medical conditions.

 On the day before the procedure you will likely be asked not to eat, and to drink only clear liquids like juice, tea, black coffee, cola or broth, and to avoid dairy products.
 After midnight, you should not eat or drink anything.
-You may also be instructed to take a laxative (in either pill or liquid form) and to use an over-the-counter enema preparation the night before the exam and possibly a few hours before the procedure.
+For adults (but not usually in children), it is important that your colon be completely empty for the procedure.
+You may also be instructed to take a laxative (in either pill or liquid form) and to use an over-the-counter enema preparation the night before the examination and possibly a few hours before the procedure.
 Just follow your doctor's instructions.
 You can take your usual prescribed oral medications with limited amounts of water.

-Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
-Many imaging tests are not performed during pregnancy because radiation can be harmful to the fetus.
-If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
-See the Safety page for more information about pregnancy and x-rays.
+Women should always tell their doctor and technologist if they are pregnant.
+Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
+If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
+See the Radiation Safety page for more information about pregnancy and x-rays.

 What does the x-ray equipment look like?